Govt hikes WMA limit with RBI by 60%; frontloads borrowing

 - Out of gross borrowings of Rs 7.8 lakh crore in FY21, the Centre has proposed to borrow Rs 4.88 lakh crore, or 62.56 per cent, in the first half of the fiscal, as against 62.25 percent done in the previous fiscal.

 - The Budget 2020-21 has pegged the Centre’s net market borrowing — including government securities, treasury bills, and post office life insurance fund — at Rs 5.36 lakh crore.

 Ways and means advances (WMA)

-- The Reserve Bank of India gives temporary loan facilities to the centre and state governments as a banker to government.
+- The Reserve Bank of India gives temporary loan facilities to the center and state governments as a banker to the government.
 This temporary loan facility is called Ways and Means Advances (WMA).